 The WCMS Core Equipment consists of an IP PABX software that is installed on a VM-Server, configured for naval applications.
 This means that the software can handle PTT switch input, secure wireless networks and military system interfaces.
 With redundancy ensured via the use of an UPS, the server connects to switches which in turn provide the VoIP and Ethernet data to desk phones and Wireless Handhelds.
 A separate File Server ensures storage capacity and a Media Gateway enables the connection to external voice systems.

 Wireless connectivity is achieved by Wi-Fi RF signals emitted from Wireless Access Points placed throughout the ship.
-The Wireless Access Points are controlled by the Wi-Fi Controller, which handles seamless transition from one Wireless Access Point to another when moving through the ship, and handles the Quality of Service (QoS).
-This ensures that VoIP packets are prioritised over ordinary Ethernet data.
+The Wireless Access Points are controlled by the Virtual Wi-Fi Controller, which handles seamless transition from one Wireless Access Point to another when moving through the ship, and handles the Quality of Service (QoS).
+This ensures that VoIP packets are prioritised.

-The PABX is built with a Linux CentOS Operating System, using the open source Asterisk software.
+The PABX is built with a Linux Operating System, using the open source Asterisk software.

 Wireless Handhelds come with the same functionality described above.
 Additionally, Wireless Handhelds will not be disconnected during handover from one Wireless Access Point to another and the handover is seamless.

 The Handsets contains data functionalities: a user is able to receive text messages.
 These text messages report system failures, damage control, propulsion and steering related failures.
 In case of emergency or calamity, text messages are provided to users that are required to take appropriate measures.

 The text messages contain information related to location information or provide information on situational awareness.